Manage sharing settings

 The OneDrive setting can be more restrictive than the SharePoint setting, but not more permissive.

-The SharePoint external sharing setting on this page is the same as the one in the Microsoft 365 admin center, under Settings > Services & add-ins > Sites.
-These settings are also the same as those in the OneDrive admin center.
+The SharePoint external sharing setting on this page is the same as the one in the Microsoft 365 admin center, on the Org settings page > SharePoint.

 |Select this option:||If you want to:|